kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 The problems with this design are:

-* assuming that `Image` is a class, this design couples images with a guide, but the guide should display images personalised to each viewer!
-(See section Case study),
+* assuming that `Image` is a class, this design couples images with a guide, but the guide should display images personalised to each viewer! (see section Case study),
-* the visibility attribute maintains a list of users that can read the guide; this solution does not scale when there are many users.
+* the visibility attribute maintains a list of users that can read the guide;
+  this solution does not scale when there are many users.
 The same field may be used for different visibility settings, which makes the logic more difficult to test and understand, since the attribute has different meaning based on other properties,
 * the use of multiple, non-overlapping, booleans makes the code difficult to follow as you will introduce branches and its related logic in each case,
-* hotels, restaurants and others should implement a common interface, si that you can dispatch polymorphously.
-If you don't do this, adding a few new places, e.g. `SushiBar` class, implies the creation of more attributes and respective methods to get those elements,
+* hotels, restaurants and others should implement a common interface, so that you can dispatch using polymorphism (covered later).
+  If you decide to not do this, adding a few new categorical places, such as a `SushiBar` class, implies the creation of more attributes and their respective methods,
 * the constructor receives an `ArrayList`, which binds an implementation detail to the list abstraction.

 So, given this poor design (Fig 1.1, Listing 1.1), how could we reduce coupling